extremenetworks/ipfabric-docs/docs/source/solutions/dcfabric/workflows.rst

        Returned if VNI value is < 1 or > 16777215

    "EVPN instance not configured under rbridge-id"
-       Returned if evpn instance is not already configured
+       Returned if EVPN instance is not already configured

    "Invalid Input values for VNI <vni> add for evi <evi> under rbridge <rbridge-id>
        Returned if input is invalid.